Zaydiscool777/after-the-beep/README.md

 these graphics it is difficult to pinpoint where a file originated and/or who the copyright owner is.
 If you are the owner of any of these images and have an issue with their usage please [contact me](mailto:myself@blaines.world).

-### Content
-All other content in this repository should be considered site content and is copyright Blaine Murphy.
-This includes markdown files and the media included by those files.
-Code examples/snippets within markdown files are the exception to this and are licensed the same as code.